-Seeing them will leave a lasting impression, but the best way to remember that scene forever is to capture a photograph.
+Seeing them will leave a lasting impression, but the best way to remember that scene forever is to capture a photograph (like this photographer did).
 There are a few things to keep in mind and things you’ll need to do so, but thankfully NJSpots is here to break down what you need to get it done.

 To capture a high-resolution photograph of the galactic center, you’ll need a DSLR or mirrorless camera and you’ll want to strap a wide angle lens on the body.
 It goes without saying, but if you’re looking to take a scenic photo, you’re going to want to have a sturdy tripod.
 Check out our list of gear recommendations to get the job done right!

 If you really want to invest in astro-photography, you may want to look into a Star-Tracker which will slowly pan your tripod head to move the camera with the Earth’s rotation.
 They can be pricey, so you may want to test the waters before you drop some serious cash.

 The galactic center is actually visible in North America from March through September, but if you’re trying to avoid being up during all crazy hours of the night, wait for the prime summer months.
 You’ll also want to plan your photo excursion around the lunar calendar.
 Any phase that’s more than a crescent will make it really difficult to see a starry night.

 Lucky for us, there’s a new moon happening at the end of this July — the perfect time to get out there and try your hand at astro-photography!

 The settings of your camera may change and vary depending on your scene and location, but these settings are a good starting point.